 SARAH RAJTMAJER (PI)

-Before joining the Penn State faculty, she served as a consultant to the Defense Advanced Research Projects Agency (DARPA) and the Intelligence Advanced Research Projects Agency (IARPA) on scientific programs aimed at breakthrough technologies for national security, with specific focus on initiatives in big data and computational social science.
+Before joining the Penn State faculty, she served as a consultant to the Defense Advanced Research Projects Agency and the Intelligence Advanced Research Projects Agency on scientific programs aimed at breakthrough technologies for national security, with specific focus on initiatives in big data and computational social science.
 Prior to her work in consulting, Dr. Rajtmajer was an Intelligence Community Postdoctoral Research Fellow at the Applied Research Laboratory and a Postdoctoral Scholar in the Department of Mathematics at Penn State.
 Dr. Rajtmajer has a PhD in Mathematics from the University of Zagreb, Croatia, and a BA in Mathematics from Columbia University.

 TAYLOR BLOSE (PhD student)